By using this site, you agree to the Privacy Policy and Terms of Use.

 What is therapeutic misconception, and why does it affect critically ill patients more?

-Therapeutic misconception occurs when research participants believe that an experimental treatment is designed primarily to benefit them personally, when in fact the research’s main objective is to generate scientific knowledge.
+According to the Pkhakadze commentary, therapeutic misconception occurs when research participants believe that an experimental treatment is designed primarily to benefit them personally, when in fact the research’s main objective is to generate scientific knowledge.
 Critically ill patients are particularly vulnerable because desperation, combined with impaired cognitive function from severe illness, can distort their understanding of research participation.
-They may overestimate their own likelihood of benefit, leading to consent that is not truly informed.

 Can critically ill patients be enrolled in research without their own informed consent?

-In limited circumstances, yes—but only under strict conditions.
+According to the commentary, in limited circumstances, yes—but only under strict conditions.
 When critically ill patients lack decision-making capacity, surrogate decision-makers (family members or legal representatives) may provide informed consent on their behalf.
 However, this surrogate consent must be based on the patient’s previously expressed wishes or best interests, and must meet the same rigorous standards as direct consent.
-An independent ethics committee must review and approve the use of surrogates in advance, and patients must be re-consented if and when they regain capacity.

 Does Georgia’s regulatory framework require ethics review before enrolling critically ill patients?

 Yes, absolutely.
-Georgian law, including the Law on Healthcare and Government Decrees No. 335 and 386, requires prospective ethical review by an independent Research Ethics Committee before any clinical research involving critically ill patients can begin.
+According to the Pkhakadze analysis, Georgian law, including the Law on Healthcare and Government Decrees No. 335 and 386, requires prospective ethical review by an independent Research Ethics Committee before any clinical research involving critically ill patients can begin.
 This is not discretionary—it is a legal requirement that aligns with international standards.
-Any research conducted without this prior approval is both unethical and unlawful.

 What should researchers do if they have questions about including critically ill patients in their study?

-Researchers should consult their institution’s Research Ethics Committee or Institutional Review Board before enrolling any critically ill patients.
-Georgian institutions can also reference the Government Decrees and national laws cited in the Pkhakadze commentary, as well as international guidelines from CIOMS and the World Medical Association.
-The commentary itself serves as a detailed resource for understanding both the ethical principles and Georgian legal requirements.
+The Pkhakadze commentary recommends that researchers consult their institution’s Research Ethics Committee or Institutional Review Board before enrolling any critically ill patients.
+Georgian institutions can also reference the Government Decrees and national laws cited in the commentary, as well as international guidelines from CIOMS and the World Medical Association.

 As clinical research in Georgia continues to evolve, the need for clear, consistent, and ethically rigorous frameworks becomes more pressing.
 The Georgian Medical Journal remains committed to publishing commentaries and research that advance both scientific quality and ethical practice.
 The Pkhakadze commentary represents exactly this commitment: a rigorous analysis of international best practice, anchored in Georgian law, designed to protect vulnerable patients and uphold the integrity of research conducted in Georgia.